How Per Accommodation Per Stay Pricing Works

 The fee is levied at the owner’s discretion and may include anything from access to the pool, gym facilities, and activities for children to local telephone calls and internet access.
 This is sometimes described as a destination fee or amenity fee.

-If a resort fee is charged per accommodation per stay, that means it’s levied for each room for each night you stay there.
+If a resort fee is charged per accommodation per stay, that means it’s levied for each hotel room for each night you stay there.
 So, if a hotel charges a $40 resort fee per accommodation per night and a guest books one room for three nights, their total cost would be $120 on top of the basic price and taxes.
+Resort fees typically cost up to $45 per night.

 While some hotels provide resort fee information, explain what it covers, and answer queries about the fee, others aren’t so transparent.
-This is because US law does not require a resort or hotel to mention resort fees at the start of the booking process (although, if your property is based in another country, such as U.K. or Canada, it’s best to check local laws).
-Guests may also be able to avoid paying this additional fee if they tell the hotel they don’t want the extras.
+This is because US law does not require a resort or hotel to mention resort fees at the start of the booking process.
+You can avoid paying resort fees if you stay at fee-free hotels.

 Image Sourced from Nerdwallet.com